Construction of Your Home

 Utilities and Mailboxes

-The location of meters, phone and electrical junction boxes, and mailboxes are examples of items outside the control of Parasol.
+The location of meters, phone and electrical junction boxes, and mailboxes are examples of items outside the control of Parasol Properties.
 The authority of the utility companies and the U.S. Postal Service to designate the placement of these items is well established.

 Changes in Materials, Products, and Methods